vara-ai/graide/README.md

 # GrAIde

 This repository contains the code and data necessary to reproduce the figures and tables of the Lancet Digital Health paper "Strategies for integrating artificial intelligence into mammography screening programs.
-A retrospective simulation analysis." or to evaluate any of the strategies on your own data.
+A retrospective simulation analysis" or to evaluate any of the strategies on your own data.

 If you find GrAIde useful in your research, please use the following BibTeX entry for citation.